etesync/server/README.md

 The webserver should also be configured to serve Etebase using TLS.
 A guide for doing so can be found in the [wiki](https://github.com/etesync/server/wiki/Setup-HTTPS-for-Etebase) as well.

+The Etebase server needs to be aware of the URL it's been served as, so make sure to forward the `Host` header to the server if using a reverse proxy.
+For example, you would need to use the following directive in nginx: `proxy_set_header Host $host;`.

 # Data locations and backups